mozilla-services/heka/docs/source/config/encoders/esjson.rst

     %{}, it will be interpolated to its Field value.
 Default is allow ES to auto-generate the id.
 - raw_bytes_fields ([]string):
     This specifies a set of fields which will be passed through to the encoded JSON output without any processing or escaping.
 This is useful for fields which contain embedded JSON objects to prevent the embedded JSON from being escaped as normal strings.
-Currently only supports dynamically specified message fields.
+Only supports dynamically specified message fields.

 Example

 .. code-block:: ini

-	[ESCleanJsonEncoder]
+	[ESJsonEncoder]
 	index = "%{Type}-%{2006.01.02}"
 	es_index_from_timestamp = true
 	type_name = "%{Type}"

 	[ElasticSearchOutput]
 	message_matcher = "Type == 'nginx.access'"
-	encoder = "ESCleanJsonEncoder"
+	encoder = "ESJsonEncoder"
 	flush_interval = 50